rajat2502/YDKJS_Notes/Get_Started/Appendix_A_Exploring_Further.md

 **Note:** Keep in mind that arrow function expressions are syntactically anonymous, meaning the syntax doesn’t provide a way to provide a direct name identifier for the function.

-**Tip:** Since, arrow functions are anonymous functions, they should be used for everywhere.
-They have a specific purpose (i.e., handling the this keyword lexically).
+**Tip:** Since, arrow functions are anonymous functions, they should be used everywhere.
+They have a specific purpose (i.e., handling the `this` keyword lexically).

 ## Coercive Conditional Comparison